vvzhukov/COSC6386_project/README.md

 python3 ./checker.py

 Current issues:
-1. Use AdvancedSymbolicFuzzer instead of SimpleSymbolicFuzzer
+1. Use AdvancedSymbolicFuzzer instead of SimpleSymbolicFuzzer [SOLVED]
-2. Certain constraints are untraceble (to the part of the code which generated it)
+2. Certain constraints are untraceble (to the part of the code which generated it) [SOLVED]
-3. Unsatisfiable paths processing (unsat core)
+3. Unsatisfiable paths processing (unsat core) [partly solved/in progress]
+4. 5 exaples files
+5. Report

 Requiriments:
 Python 3.9.1